National Shrine of The Divine Mercy

 On both Saturday and Sunday, we offer designated parking areas for those vehicles with state-issued handicap designation.
 Upon entering the grounds, the drivers of such vehicles will be directed by volunteer parking lot attendants to an available parking area.
 We also offer designated seating for the handicap and ONE guest per handicap individual to assist them.
 However, this seating is limited and available on a first-come, first-served basis.
 Out of concern for the safety of ALL, there is NO shuttle service from handicap parking lots to this designated seating area.
-Motor coach buses must register in advance for a parking permit from the pilgrimage coordinator at 413-298-1119 or email@example.com, or fill out the online form.
+Motor coach buses must register in advance for a parking permit from the pilgrimage coordinator at 413-298-1119 or email@example.com, or fill out the online form (beginning January 22).

 For safety reasons, buses are not allowed to stop, drop off passengers, then leave Eden Hill, downtown Stockbridge, or the satellite parking lots.